-Currently, the program budget limits the service hours.
-As one strategy to expand service hours, the CTC pursued and was awarded discretionary grant funding through the CTD Innovative Service Development (ISD) grant to develop an On-Demand Pilot Program that would provide services on nights, weekends, and holidays through TNCs.
-Unfortunately, the ISD grant opportunities are highly competitive and only awarded annually at the start of each fiscal year, which presents challenges for service planning.
+Currently, the program budget limits the service hours and ability to meet demand for service.
+As one strategy to expand service hours, the CTC pursued discretionary grant funding through the CTD Innovative Service Development (ISD) grant to develop an On-Demand Pilot Program that would provide services on nights, weekends, and holidays by partnering with a Transportation Network Company (TNCs).
+This type of program would also have the potential to help address demand and enhance the flexibility and convenience of scheduling a ride.
+However, the CTC did not receive any bids from TNCs and was not able to implement the program.
+Additionally, the ISD grant opportunities are highly competitive and only awarded annually at the start of each fiscal year, which presents challenges for service planning.
 The CTD could assist by expanding ISD grant durations and award amounts throughout the State.